deepakc7y/netronome-config/Configuration/README.md

 One of the ways to access the SmartNIC is using the nfp_dev_cpp.
 The in-tree version of the NFP Module disables this option, so in order to enable it we have to install the nfp-drv-kmods repository

-Download the nfp-drv-kmods repository from here [[Link]](https://github.com/Netronome/nfp-drv-kmods), extract it and run the following commands from the repository.
+Download the nfp-drv-kmods repository from [here](https://github.com/Netronome/nfp-drv-kmods), extract it and run the following commands from the repository.

 ```
 - make